-Manufacturers of connected cars are finding issues of choice challenging.
-For example, some privacy advocates urge that notice should be provided physically in the vehicle through interior displays as opposed to in the owner's manual or methods.
-Providing sequence of notices must be balanced against the NHTSA Driver Guidelines, 34 Distracted which call upon manufacturers to prevent utilization of certain secondary. non-driving devices which are believed by the agency to interfere inherently with a driver's ability to safely control the vehicle.
+Manufacturers of connected cars finding issues of choice are challenging.
+For example, some privacy advocates urge that notice should be provided physically in the vehicle through interior displays as opposed to in the owner's manual or methods. other Providing а of notices must be sequence balanced against the NHTSA Distracted Driver Guidelines.
+34 which call upon manufacturers to prevent utilization of certain secondary, non-driving devices which are believed by the agency to interfere inherently with a driver's ability to safely control the vehicle.
 A stream of notices, moreover, may have adverse consequences for the user experience.
 Displays for each potential occupant of a vehicle may